timja-bot/liquibase-runner-plugin/README.md

 # The Future

-I'd like to minimize the difference between "Invoke" and "Execute" and have changesets be reported in both types of build steps.
+I'd like to minimize the difference between "Execute" and "Evaluate" and have changesets be reported in both types of build steps.